What's behind the controversy over funding of Imperial succession ceremonies in Japan? | The Japan Times

 Are there any legal actions being taken against succession ceremonies next year?

-At least 120 people, including Christians and Buddhists, are planning to file a lawsuit with the Tokyo District Court, possibly early this month, to block state funding of the Shinto-linked enthronement ceremony and the Daijosai rite, the grand thanksgiving rite.
+At least 120 people, including Christians and Buddhists, are planning to file a lawsuit with the Tokyo District Court, possibly early this month, to block state funding of the Shinto-linked enthronement ceremony and the Daijosai rite, the Great Food Offering Ceremony.